Columba (genus)

-The large bird genus Columba comprises a group of medium to large pigeons.
+The bird genus Columba comprises a genus of medium to large pigeons.
 The terms "dove" and "pigeon" are used indiscriminately for smaller and larger Columbidae, respectively.
-Columba species – at least those of Columba sensu stricto – are generally termed "pigeons", and in many cases wood-pigeons.
-The rock dove (C. livia), has given rise to the majority of domesticated pigeon breeds, such as the racing pigeon and the fantail pigeon some of which have become feral.
+Columba species are mostly termed "pigeons", and in many cases "wood pigeons", but some (including the type species of the genus), are termed "doves".
+The rock dove (C. livia) has given rise to the majority of domesticated pigeon breeds, such as the racing pigeon and the fantail pigeon, some of which have become feral.
 Meanwhile, "wood pigeon" by itself usually means the common wood pigeon (C. palumbus).

-This genus as understood today is native to the Old World, but some – notably the domestic and feral rock pigeon – have been introduced outside their natural range, for example in the Americas.
+This genus as understood today is native to the Old World, but some (notably the domestic and feral rock dove) have been introduced outside their natural range, for example in the Americas.